 While the above food colours are sourced from nature, artificial food colours are sourced from synthetic materials, which are sometimes inedible and harmful for consumption in the long run.
 Artificial food colours like FD&C Red #40, Yellow #5, Blue #1, etc., also known as Allura Red, Tartrazine, Brilliant Blue, etc., although are typically considered safe for use in food, some researchers have linked them to hyperactive behaviour in youngsters, allergies and more.
 Therefore, some countries also require special labelling for foods that contain such colours.

 Natural colours are extracted selectively from natural sources using physical and/or chemical techniques.
 The resulting hues are concentrated and standardised so that food and beverage producers always get consistent colours and can count on safe outcomes that suit modern consumer needs.
+When comparing natural vs artificial food color, natural options are derived from plants, fruits, and other natural materials, ensuring safety and consumer trust, whereas artificial colors are synthetically produced and often face scrutiny for potential health concerns.
+This distinction makes natural colours the preferred choice

 To know more about our range of natural food colours, get in touch with us.